LacunaOmnibus/MontyLacuna/doc/scripts/search_archmin.rst

 enough of that ore.
 If not, a warning will be issued and the planet will be skipped.

-Arch min searches take six hours.
+Arch min searches take five hours, fifty minutes.
 So if you plan to set up this script on a schedule of some sort, you should schedule it to run every six hours.
-Even better would be if you could set up your schedule so it runs every (6 hours + 5 minutes).
+That way, you can get four arch min searches per planet, per day.

 To search for rutile glyphs on Earth::